mathebuddy/mathebuddy-compiler/README.md

   ---
   ```

 ## Equations

-We distinguish two parts of equations: *inline equations* are embedded into a text of a paragraph. *Full equations* are rendered in a separate line.
+We distinguish two parts of equations: _inline equations_ are embedded into a text of a paragraph. _Full equations_ are rendered in a separate line.
 The latter are numbered by default.

-Equations are encoded in $\TeX$ notation.
+Equations are encoded in `TeX` notation.

 - `Inline Equations`